 Sometimes a baby pinches or grazes his mother’s nipples even though the latch “looks” good to an onlooker.
 This could have various causes including:

-• Tension—a baby may have high muscle tone e.g. tension in the neck, jaw or muscles controlling the tongue preventing a full range of movement.
+- Tension—a baby may have high muscle tone e.g. tension in the neck, jaw or muscles controlling the tongue which can prevent a full range of movement.

 An IBCLC lactation consultant can help to find solutions if you feel your baby’s sucking technique is a cause of sore nipples.